Cartagena, Colombia Port Guide

 Top Things to Do

-- Stroll through the vibrant Getsemaní neighborhood, known for its street art and nightlife.
+- Stroll along the picturesque streets of Getsemaní, known for its street art and vibrant atmosphere.

 Typical Weather

-Cartagena enjoys a tropical climate with warm temperatures year-round, averaging around 85°F (29°C).
-The dry season runs from December to April, making it the best time to visit, while the rainy season typically occurs from May to November, with increased humidity and occasional showers.
+Cartagena enjoys a tropical climate with warm temperatures year-round, averaging around 86°F (30°C).
+The dry season from December to April is the best time to visit, while the rainy season typically occurs from May to November, bringing increased humidity and occasional downpours.

 What to Pack